 Rarely, do schools around the world, put effort into opening Neohumanist programs.
 As we said above, this means a holistic approach towards rationality, spirituality, mental well-being and healthy interactions within society while not neglecting animals, plants and the inanimate.
 Besides academics, we have student volunteer programs which are based on selfless service.
 This is to cultivate the inner genuine capacity of all humans, to love and show compassion and protect what is right.
 To learn, that in the future of our children's generation, they will be required to possess strong leadership skills which they must start learning from now on.
 So leadership in this context is one without exploiting plants, animals and other human beings.
 There is a huge disconnection when so-called leaders, use their knowledge for personal, familial, or their own countries gain while exploiting those outside these specific groups.
 From a Neohumanist perspective, this is very unloving, cruel and mean hearted.

-As of May 2019, we have just started a Rescue Dog Shelter, called "Stand By Me Project", which is led by children.
+As of May 2019, we have just started a Social Organization, called "Stand By Me Bali", which is led by children.
 Their loving consciousness, inspired other children to contribute ideas and happily promote the program to friends and family.
 They are all taking part.
 We found, in our local community there was already a simple shelter started for stray dogs, by Tjok Agung of Pejeng and his family.
-As they are a big part of our school community we decided to offer shelter and extended care for a small number of dogs in support, as we already have one rescue dog at school and this is a natural chance to extend our caring towards more stray dogs.
+As they are a big part of our school community we decided to offer temporary shelter and extended care through fostering for a small number of dogs in support, as we already have had two rescue dogs at school and this is a natural chance to extend our caring towards more stray dogs.

 In many cases these stray dogs were just left to suffer, untreated and even killed (such as by so-called humanist groups).
 We have called a few professionals in this field and we find the solution is almost always based on a humanist perspective.
 We have called so-called " Dog Shelters" here in Bali, thinking that they could help, and sent countless emails requesting support in obtaining something as minimal as dog food (not even requesting medical treatment and supplies or shelter and vets).
 And even this simple request, they have not helped with at all.